Broiled Salmon with Gochujang Glaze

 Make the glaze

-- In a medium bowl, whisk together the gochujang sauce, sesame oil, honey, rice wine vinegar and ginger.
+- In a small bowl, whisk together the gochujang or hoisin sauce, sesame oil, honey, rice wine vinegar and ginger.
+Spoon out 2 tablespoons of the glaze and reserve in a separate small bowl.

 Broil the salmon

-- Broil for an additional 1-2 minutes, until the salmon is cooked through and the glaze is bubbling (watch so that the glaze doesn’t burn).
+- Brush the top of the salmon with the 2 tablespoons reserved glaze.
+Return to the broiler and cook an additional 1-2 minutes, until the salmon is cooked through and the glaze is set (watch carefully so that the glaze doesn’t burn).

 Karen’s Notes and Tips